MICCAI2022-155/AuToSeg/README.md

 ### Interative Fine-tuning
-To do Interative fine-tuning with the weight_map loss, make sure you first put the new training dataset to the data_dir, then compute the weight_map based on the labels of your new training data.
-You can compute and store them by invoking the following command, but make sure you have modified the path to your fine-tuning dataset.
-You can also change the hyperparameters (std and erosion radius in the ```__main__``` function)
+To do Interative fine-tuning with the weight_map loss, make sure you first put the new training dataset to the data_dir, then modify the label path in your ```train_hparams.yaml``` file. then compute the weight_map based on the labels of your newly added training data.
+You can compute and store them by invoking the following command, where ```fineune_data_folder``` should be the root path to your newly added training data.
+You can also change the hyperparameters
+(std and erosion radius in the ```__main__``` function)

 ```
-python mpunet/preprocessing/weight_map.py
+python mpunet/preprocessing/weight_map.py fineune_data_folder
 ```

 After the weight maps are stored on disk, you can fine-tune with weight_map loss by invoking the following, basically